 For all samples, the temporal resolution is that of a single collection date.
 For a comprehensive description of field methods, refer to TOS Protocol and Procedure: Soil Biogeochemical and Microbial Sampling (AD[10]) or AOS Protocol and Procedure: Aquatic Microbial Sampling (AD[12]) for soil and aquatic sampling protocols, respectively.
-Descriptions of the upstream field data for soil (NEON.DP1.10086), aquatic surface water (NEON.DP1.20138) and benthic (NEON.DP0.20270) sampling can be found in the Data Product User Guides for those respective Data Products.
+Descriptions of the upstream field data for soil (DP1.10086.001), aquatic surface water (DP1.20138.001) and ben-thic (DP0.20270.001) sampling can be found in the Data Product User Guides for those respective Data Products.

-At most terrestrial sites, soil sampling for marker gene sequence analysis occurs 3 times per year in conjunction with the soil physical properties data product (DP1.10086).
+Soil sampling for marker gene sequence analysis occurs at a minimum of one site per domain and up to 3 times per year in conjunction with the soil physical properties data product (DP1.10086).
 Two sampling bouts occur during periods of seasonal transitions (e.g. winter-spring or wet-dry), and one during the period of peak greenness (as measured by remote sensing data).
-At sites with short growing seasons (e.g. tundra and taiga), sampling occurs once annually during peak greenness.
-During the 2018 and 2019 field seasons, analyses at Relocatable sites were restricted to only those sites that were conducting a 'coordinated' bout (see below).
+Sites with short growing seasons (e.g. tundra and taiga) are sampled once annually during peak greenness.